AdamSpannbauer/INESCAPtABLE/README.md

 # INESCAPtABLE
 <p align="center"><img width="20%" src="INESCAPtABLE-manor.png"></p>

 Escape from the manor - a CSV based escape room (intended but not limited to R).

 Play the game by downloading [INESCAPtABLE.Rmd](INESCAPtABLE.Rmd), reading the prompts, & solving the clues to decrypt hidden messgaes.

 To escape the manor you have to decipher clues, manipulate data, and even build a linear regression model.

 -----

-Audio intro:

-<audio controls>   <source src="INESCAPtABLE-tts-intro.mp3" type="audio/mpeg">   Your browser does not support the audio element. </audio>

-Text intro:

 > You wake up in a fog in a weird-looking house.
 You don't remember how you got here; you must be dreaming.
 You move to take a step, but a loud creak paralyzes you.
 Quickly, carefully, you glance down; what catches your eye isn't the beautiful oak floors but a rolled-up piece of paper sticking out of your sock.
 You pull it out and unroll it.
 It's a note.
 >